anukaal/SQLI-LABS/README.md

 # SQLI-LABS

-**SQLI-LABS is a platform to learn SQLI Following labs are covered for GET and POST scenarios**
+**SQLI-LABS is a platform to learn SQLI.
+Following labs are covered for GET and POST scenarios**